Cap-go/website/content/blog/how-capgo-is-born.md

 The only other alternative was Microsoft App Center, but they shut down support for apps running on Cordova / Capacitor.

-If you were a solo developer like me, you will find that Ionic AppFlow is not the best Price for you.
+If you are a solo developer like me, you will find that Ionic AppFlow is not the best Price for you.

-Like you, I was complaining about it, I contacted Ionic, they understand the complaint, but there aren't open to change the pricing, i wasn't the target.
+Like you, I was complaining about it, I contacted Ionic, they understood the complaint, but there weren't open to change the pricing, i wasn't the target.

-So I decided to try to fix my biggest pain in my Capacitor JS development workflow: Live updates.
+So, I decided to try to fix my biggest pain in my Capacitor JS development workflow: Live updates.

 After one month of trying, I found a way to download from one URL a zip and replace the source of the app.